eclipse-che4z/che-che4z-lsp-for-cobol/clients/daco-dialect-support/README.md

 ## Prerequisites

-- COBOL Language Support extension
+- COBOL Language Support extension version 2.1.0 or higher.
 - Java version 8 or higher with the PATH variable correctly configured.
 For more information, see the [Java documentation](https://www.java.com/en/download/help/path.html).

 ## Getting Started